All Episodes

 Why?

-How can it be that two giant American corporations, great American corporations, Delta and United Airlines, why is this a country where corporations, people fear potential changes of power?
+How can it be that two giant American corporations, great American corporations, Delta and United Airlines, is this a country where corporations, people fear potential changes of power?

 Yes, it is when one of the people who might end up there is Mrs. Clinton.

-All right, audio sound by time.
+All right, audio soundbite time.

-You gotta hear this.
+You got to hear this.

-I I promised this earlier in the show.
+I promised this earlier in the show.

-The problem here is that it feeds a perception, a damaging perception of Hillary Clinton.
+The problem here is that it feeds a perception, a damaging perception of Hillary Clinton, that she can't quite be trusted.

 There is a pattern here.

-Uh that's audio soundbite number eleven.
+That's audio soundbite number 11.

-It's ABC reporter at Kate Snow.
+It's ABC reporter Et Kate Snow.

-Galachasinoff says that she was told by the Clinton campaign last week not to talk to any more reporters after that newspaper article in the college paper, but she obviously did anyway.
+Gala Chasanov says that she was told by the Clinton campaign last week not to talk to any more reporters after that newspaper article in the college paper, but she obviously did anyway.

-Told not to talk to reporters.
+Told not to talk to reporters, it's just a parking ticket, David Rodham Gergen.

 Thank you.